neos/fusion-form/Documentation/FusionRuntimeReference.rst

 Neos.Fusion.Form:Runtime.MultiStepProcess
 -----------------------------------------

-The multistep process allows to use multiple `steps` that will are of type `SingleStepProcess`.
-The multistep process persists the current form state as hidden field and otherwise passes the rendering of the form-body to the currently active sub procces.
+The multistep process allows to use multiple `steps` that are of type `SingleStepProcess`.
+The multistep process persists the current form state as hidden field and otherwise passes the rendering of the form-body to the currently active sub process.
 A multistep process is considered to be finished once all steps were successfully submitted.

 :steps: (`ProcessCollectionInterface`, defaults to `Neos.Fusion.Form:Runtime.ProcessCollection`_)
 :header: (`string`) The form header is rendered before the body.
 By default this is empty, create derived prototypes to change this.